Spring club meeting - March 9, 2019

 After the break, we had a unique opportunity to see an exhibition of interrelated works by artists from the series “Mirrors”: the works by a photographer, journalist and documentarian Czesław Czapliński and a painter Piotr Jakubczak.
 Czesław Czapliński turned out to be not only a great narrator describing the artists’ endowments but also an excellent storyteller.

 Highlanders playing Christmas carols reminded the guests about Christmas Eve supper, hence the host of the Palace in Paszkówka, Mr Jan Oleksy, showed them to their table.
-Mutual wishes and toasts complemented this warm, ceremonial moment.
+Mutual wishes and toasts complemented this warm, solemn moment.

 The owner of the Castle, Michał Bożek, welcomed guests with the old Polish custom – he shared bread and salt.
 The castle is undergoing renovation works, so the meeting took place in its ground-floor part.